Music is powerful.

 Music can also help you care for your mental health.

-From July 2nd to August 10th, 2019, people are invited to use #Thanks2Music to take part in the online conversation highlighting the role of music in caring for our mental health.
+Starting July 2019, people are invited to use #Thanks2Music to take part in the online conversation highlighting the role of music in caring for our mental health.
 The campaign goal is to raise money to support music therapy and mental health initiatives at the Montreal General Hospital.

 To participate or to make a gift, visit thanks2music.ca.

 Thanks to music, we cope, we feel, we heal

 Fundraising and spreading the word, one note at a time

 Grammy-nominated artist and Montrealer, Leighton James (Adventure Club), has joined forces with the Montreal General Hospital Foundation and launched a fundraising campaign to support music therapy and spark a conversation about the importance of music in caring for our mental health.
 With #Thanks2Music, we are aiming to dismantle the stigma around mental health and raise money to support music therapy and mental health initiatives.